Zilliqa/delegated_staking/README.md

 ## Development and Testing

-Staking pool operators are encouraged to fork and adapt the above contracts to implement features such as instant unstaking for a premium fee, automated staking of rewards to achieve the best possible APR or issuing a rebasing liquid staking token with a constant price of 1 ZIL but holder balances adjusted according to the rewards accrued.
+Staking pool operators are encouraged to fork and adapt the above contracts to implement features such as instant unstaking for a premium fee, automated staking of rewards to achieve the best possible APR or issuing a rebasing liquid staking token with a constant price of 1 ZIL and holder balances adjusted according to the rewards accrued.

 The tests included in this repository should also be adjusted and extended accordingly.
 They can be executed by running
 ```bash